Jarmila Wolfe: 2014: Comeback to top 100

 Gajdošová received a wildcard for the Sydney International but lost in the opening round against Lauren Davis.
-She was also awarded a wildcard for the Australian Open where she lost in the first round to Angelique Kerber.
+She was also awarded a wildcard for the Australian Open but lost in the first round to Angelique Kerber.
 In mixed doubles, teaming up again with Matthew Ebden, she reached the semifinals.

 In June, Gajdošová won the Nottingham Challenge defeating Timea Bacsinszky 6–2, 6–2 in the singles final.
 This earned a wildcard into Wimbledon Championships and was her first title in over three years.
 Gajdošová also won the doubles draw, pairing with Arina Rodionova.

 2015: Returning form then fading

-Gajdošová started her 2015 season at the Brisbane International which she entered as a wildcard entry.
-In the first round, she defeated Zhang Shuai to set up a second-round match against second seed and world No. 7, Ana Ivanovic, to whom she would later lose in straight sets.
+Gajdošová started her 2015 season at the Brisbane International as a wildcard entrant.
+In the first round, she defeated Zhang Shuai to set up a second-round match against second seed and world No. 7, Ana Ivanovic, to whom she eventually lost in straight sets.

-Gajdošová then played at the Sydney International, defeating world No. 13, Andrea Petkovic, and No. 11, Dominika Cibulková, before losing to eventual champion Petra Kvitová in the quarterfinal, 6–4, 3–6, 4–6.
-She next played at the Australian Open, where she had never won a main-draw match, but she was able to break her duck there (on her tenth attempt) defeating Alexandra Dulgheru in straight sets to move into the second round where she then lost to world No. 3, Simona Halep, in straight sets.
+Gajdošová then played at the Sydney International defeating world No. 13, Andrea Petkovic, and No. 11, Dominika Cibulková, before losing to eventual champion Petra Kvitová in the quarterfinal, 6–4, 3–6, 4–6.
+She next played at the Australian Open, where she had never won a main-draw match, but she was able to break her duck there (on her tenth attempt) defeating Alexandra Dulgheru, in straight sets, before losing to world No. 3, Simona Halep, in straight sets.

 Gajdošová then played in the Fed Cup World Group where she defeated world No. 10, Angelique Kerber, in three sets.
 She then lost to Andrea Petkovic in another three set match.
 Jarmila then played at the Thailand Open as the sixth seed where she lost to eventual finalist Ajla Tomljanović in the second round.
-Gajdošová then contested the Dubai Tennis Championships where she qualified for the main draw but lost in three sets to eventual semifinalist Garbiñe Muguruza.
-The following week she failed to qualify for the Qatar Open losing to Alexandra Dulgheru.
+Gajdošová then contested the Dubai Championships where she qualified for the main draw but lost in three sets to eventual semifinalist, Garbiñe Muguruza.
+The following week, she failed to qualify for the Qatar Ladies Open losing to Alexandra Dulgheru.
 Gajdošová then had a great run at the Malaysian Open where she was the fourth seed.
-She reached the semifinals before again losing to Dulgheru.
-Following this she played at Indian Wells Open where she lost in the first round to Roberta Vinci.
+She reached the semifinals, before again losing to Dulgheru.
+Following this, she played at the Indian Wells Open where she lost in the first round to Roberta Vinci.